We throw around this term Dev-ready UX at Planorama, but it has real meaning because most of us have seen what happens when it’s missing.

 As animations and motion design is becoming more prevalent in software products, we also find it helpful for UX to create animations for developers to show intended motion behavior…which otherwise is difficult to write into a user story.
 We include the animations in the user stories themselves, and ensure the frontend developers sign-off on it before UX is complete.
 After all, animations are fast to design, but if too difficult to implement, we can discuss alternatives before the dev team receives the final user story.

-Stay tuned for the second installment of this article.
+Read the second installment of this article.